 But not one of them can disagree with the chemical registrations and the fact that they are used in the majority of commercially produced mushrooms.

 So yes, if you want to garden expensively and don’t care about possible chemicals in your garden – you can use mushroom compost.

 Apply a lot of it and you’ll probably get a good looking but expensive crop of plants.
 The vegetables won’t be organic but as long as you don’t eat the flowers, they’ll look good.

 Let me simply say this – if a mushroom producer is certified organic and is selling mushroom compost as certified organic – then I’d consider using it in specific situations if I required compost.

 Without that certification, then my original message is the same.
 I assume it has chemicals, fungicides that will disrupt my soil ecology, and could be expensive organic matter when compared to other organic sources.
 As for the fertilizer value of this product, it isn’t close to other organic products in cost-value.

 So nope, don’t recommend it.

 What Do I Use Instead

-I use compost made from my garden or composted manure from nearby farms.
-But most of you don't live near farms so you'll either have to make your own or use composted manure from local retailers.
+I use compost made from our kitchen garden or garden wastes or composted manure from nearby farms.
+But most of you don’t live near farms so you’ll either have to make your own or use composted manure from local retailers.